Liam-Weitzel/SIMD-Exploration/README.md

     dec     rax
 ```

-It is important to note that these libraries had largely varying execution times as seen in figure 1 and 2.
+It is important to note that these libraries had largely varying execution times as seen in Figures 1 and 2.
 Suprisingly, the auto-vectorized solution used more assembly instructions, thus likely more clock cycles, but boasts the fastest median execution time.

 ```assembly
 Auto-vec: